crwarman/SparkSqlAndMachineLearning/README.md

-# SparkSqlAndMachineLearning
+# Spark SQL and Machine Learning
-This repository is a companion to my Spark SQL &amp; Machine Learning presentation
+This repository is a companion to my Spark SQL &amp; Machine Learning presentation.